-During web application Penetration Tests, we also perform Business Logic Security Testing that identifies business logic flaws that are not identified by any tools or automated vulnerability scanning tools.
+During web application Penetration Tests, we also perform Business Logic Security Testing, which identifies business logic flaws (not identifiable by any tool or automated vulnerability scanning).

 During Exploitation, the testing team launches exploits against the target system based on the vulnerabilities discovered in Discovery.
 Our exploitation techniques are predominantly manual, with a healthy combination of automated exploit tools at our disposal.